duraanali/fitness-tracking/README.md

 ## Fitness Goal Tracking Application built with Codeigniter

 The goal of this application is to help anyone track their goals into becoming physically fit in a short amount of time.

+The app was built with PHP and Codeigniter.